csechiburu/csechiburu.github.io/research.md

 <br>
 <figure>
   <img src="https://github.com/csechiburu/csechiburu.github.io/blob/main/Images/XRB.png?raw=true" alt="XRB" class="align-center" style="width:60%">
-  <figcaption>Figure.
-1 - The components of a Black Hole X-ray Binary system, indicating the frequency band in which each element emits radiation.
+  <figcaption>Figure 1 - The components of a Black Hole X-ray Binary system, indicating the frequency band in which each element emits radiation.
 Background image credit: Dana Berry/NASA Goddard Space Flight Center.</figcaption>
 </figure>
 </br>
 <!-- BH X-ray binaries spend most of their lifetime in an inactive or quiescent state, however, they are first detected as they enter in outburst.-->